-From the creation of the very first national parks and game reserves, ‘conservation’ has always been about repressing and expropriating indigenous tribes, Survival International director Stephen Corry told Alice Bayer.
+From the creation of the very first national parks and game reserves, ‘conservation’ has always been about repressing and expropriating indigenous tribes, Survival International former director Stephen Corry told Alice Bayer.
 And despite all the evidence that indigenous peoples are the best wildlife managers, old attitudes die hard…

 Since its inception, ‘conservation’ has pitted itself against tribal peoples, largely through taking their lands and forbidding their subsistence activities.
 This has included preventing local people hunting for food in order to conserve game for sport or trophy hunters.

 Many conservation organizations now have more ‘tribal friendly’ policies on paper, but these rarely reflect the reality on the ground where conservation remains responsible for serious human rights violations.

 Tribal peoples’ lives and lands are being destroyed by the conservation industry, tourism and big business.
 We’re fighting these abuses.
 We know tribal peoples are better at looking after their environment than anyone else.

 What are you planning to do about it?

 We are embarking on a very ambitious project, to press conservationists finally to abide by international standards on human rights and tribal peoples.